krakend/krakend-documentation/configuration/flexible-config.md

 ```

 ## Practical example
-To demonstrate the usage of the flexible configuration, we are going to reorganize a configuration file in several pieces.
+To demonstrate the usage of the flexible configuration, we will reorganize a configuration file into several pieces.
 This is a simple example to see the basics of the templates system:

 ```
 .